How to preserve velvet antlers in the field

 - Preserving material (formaldehyde, 4 in 1 or Antler in Velvet)

-Below you’ll find the method that I’ve been running that I learned from my taxidermist.
+Below you’ll find the method that I’ve used that I learned from my taxidermist in California.
 Like I stated earlier, you could just puncture the tips of the antlers and let them sit in the shade upside down… but to me, that just seems like you could be asking for trouble because those small cuts could split open the tissue, attract bugs, and are likely to crack when dry.

-Next, take your syringe needle (or knife) and make a small hole in the tip of each antler tine and even along some of the main veins that are visible along the main beam.
-This is a step that will aid in getting your velvet preserve/blood in through the veins and to go out the tips of the rack.
+Next, take your syringe needle (or knife) and make a small hole in each antler tine and even along some of the main veins that are visible along the main beam.
+This is a step that will aid in getting your preserve through the veins and to go out the tines.

 Take your syringe and pull up some of the solution.
 I always begin by starting the injection at the bases near the skull and work toward the tips, but you can start anywhere on the rack.
 Start injecting some of the material into each vein channel.
-Then work down the main beam and inject into the middle of veins.
+Then work down the main beam and inject it into the middle of veins.
 You'll know you're doing it right when you start to see blood and velvet preserve solution come out of the small holes you poked in the veins or it will start to come out of the antler tips.
+This is why my taxidermist mentioned the importance of poking the tines to start.

 You'll be able to visually see the veins and where to inject, or you can use your fingernail and move it down the antler until you find a vein that is going horizontally across the beam.
 I like to go top down on the back tines due to the veins having a lot of blood in this area.
 Then I'll repeat the process and try to get the solution to go out of the tips instead of toward the base.